tombomba/tombomba.github.io/_posts/2021-04-26-scattered-thoughts-on-oscars-93.md

 Tyler Perry is the 21st century's Roger Corman.
 A highly skilled, highly successful impresario, the ringmaster of his own deliberate circus.
 He may never be back on that stage again, but it was nice to see the acknowledgement.

 Winners of major categories, per place of origin: United States (2x), England (2x), Wales, Korea, Portugal, France, China, and Denmark.
-If the Oscar is meant to be a global award, and at this point it probably should be, then "Best International" should be abolished and future noms should reflect this new reality.
+If the Oscar is global, then let it be global.
+Abolish "Best International" and design a system that allows future noms to reflect a new reality.

 Is Marlee Matlin Hollywood's one deaf friend?

 That only 2 women have won Best Director in 93 years is embarrassing.
 That Zhao won for "Nomadland" is only slightly less embarrassing.

-I imagine being around Frances McDormand is like being around the mom from "Almost Famous."
+I imagine being around Frances McDormand is like being around the mom from "Almost Famous," but all the time.
 Years ago, she took the stage and talked authoritatively about inclusion riders without being quite sure what an inclusion rider was.
 This year she encouraged us to go back to the movies.
 Thanks, but no thanks.